kyma-project/api-gateway/docs/user/apirule-migration/01-83-migrate-jwt-v1beta1-to-v2.md

 ## Context

 APIRule in version `v1beta1` is removed, and the API server no longer responds to requests for APIRules in this version.
-In APIRule v2, the **jwt** handler is available but requires a mandatory issuer field and uses a different configuration structure.
+To maintain support for your APIRules, migrate to version `v2`.

 ## Prerequisites